As we mark the 20th anniversary of the terrorist attacks, let us reflect on the lessons we carry.

 4. In tragedy, love is needed more than ever.

 From passengers who shared final messages of love with family members minutes before they died on 9/11, we learned what really matters.
-Life isn’t about the success or the stuff, but appreciating those in our lives who love and support us.
+Life isn’t about the success or the stuff we accumulate, but the relationships we have with others.
 Daily inspiring stories show the acts of kindness people do for each other that make life more wonderful.

-The grief experienced by people in the United States on 9/11 resounded globally.
-Countries came to offer their support and help Americans navigate such terrible times.
+The grief experienced by people in the United States on 9/11 resounded globally, magnified by the fact that citizens from 90 countries across the world were also killed in the attacks.
+Countries came to offer their support and help Americans navigate such a terrible time.
 We continue to see this solidarity with people uniting across borders through difficult times: from firefighters lending support to countries on the other side of the world, healthcare workers crossing borders to assist overwhelmed hospitals, and more.
 God is always with us, and we experience His love and care through the service of others.
 We can be that for each other.

 Why a 9/11 firefighter became a priest